-Email is not an appropriate forum for discussing course materials or asking questions about course content.
-As such, the use of email should be restricted to private matters, or to notify me of a course problem (e.g., broken link, typo, TA issues, etc.).
+If you need to contact me (Prof. Gazzale) electronically. you must do so through the Conversations feature in Quercus.2 Direct electronic communication is not an appropriate forum for discussing course materials or asking questions about course content.
+As such, it should be restricted to private matters, or to notify me of a course problem (e.g., broken link, typo, TA issues, etc.).